-The RandomNumberGame protocol can be adopted by any game that involves random number generating and guessing.
+The RandomNumberGame protocol is a protocol that can be adopted by any game that involves random number generating and guessing.
 The RandomNumberGameDelegate protocol can be adopted by any type of class to track the progress of a RandomNumberGame protocol.

 Protocol and Delegation Example